edgelesssys/constellation-gcp-compute-persistent-disk-csi-driver/edgeless/use.md

 Optionally, you can configure the driver to also apply integrity protection.

 Please note that enabling integrity protection requires wiping the disk before use.
-For small disks (10GB-20GB) this may only take a minute or two, while larger disks can take up to an hour or more, potentially blocking your Pods from starting for that time.
+Disk wipe speeds are largely dependent on IOPS and the performance tier of the disk.
-If you intend to provision large amounts of storage and Pod creation speed is important, we recommend to not use this option.
+If you intend to provision large amounts of storage and Pod creation speed is important, we recommend requesting high-performance disks.

-To enable integrity protection, create a storage class with an explicit file system type request and the integrity suffix.
+To enable integrity protection, create a storage class with an explicit file system type request and add the suffix `-integrity`.
-The following is a storage class for integrity protected `ext4` formatted disks:

 ```yaml
 apiVersion: storage.k8s.io/v1